-- 1. The duties and responsibilities of the Washington Department of Ecology shall include, but are not limited to the following: - a.
-Reviewing and approving Master Program amendments prepared by the City of Tacoma pursuant to WAC 173-26-120 (State Process for Approving/Amending Shoreline Master Programs).
+1. The duties and responsibilities of the Washington Department of Ecology shall include, but are not limited to the following:

+a.
+Reviewing and approving Master Program amendments prepared by the City of Tacoma pursuant to WAC 173-26-110 and WAC 173-26-120 (Submittal to Department of Proposed Master Programs/Amendments; State Process for Approving/Amending Shoreline Master Programs).
 Amendments or revisions to the Master Program, as provided by law, do not become effective until approved by the Washington State Department of Ecology.